Mauricio Dubon Player Props: Astros vs. White Sox

 - The White Sox surrendered the ninth-fewest home runs in baseball (166 total, one per game).

-- Giolito takes the mound for his first start of the season for the White Sox.
+- Clevinger starts for the first time this season for the White Sox.

-- The 28-year-old righty started and threw seven innings when he last appeared Wednesday, Oct.
-5 against the Minnesota Twins.
+- The 32-year-old right-hander last appeared Saturday, Oct.
+22 against the Philadelphia Phillies, when he started and went zero innings.

 © 2023 Data Skrive.
 All rights reserved.